proteanhq/protean/docs/core-concepts/building-blocks/aggregates.md

 An aggregate is a cluster of domain objects that can be treated as a single unit for data changes.

-Each aggregate has a root entity, known as the aggregate root, which is responsible for enforcing business rules and ensuring the consistency of changes within the aggregate.
-In Protean, **aggregate** and **aggregate root** are synonymous.
+Each aggregate has a root entity, known as the aggregate root, responsible for enforcing business rules and ensuring the consistency of changes within the aggregate.
+In Protean, **aggregate** and **aggregate root** are treated as synonymous.

 Aggregates help to maintain the integrity of the data by defining boundaries within which invariants must be maintained.